jes89/my-intermediate-react/README.md

     }

-#### I neet to define propsTypes that's why I need to check the class always can get right parmeters or not
+#### I neet to define propsTypes that's why I need to check the class always can get right parmeters or not.

     Class MyComponent extends Component {
         something